aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 The main tasks for this exercise are as follows:

-1. Configure Azure AD Premium P2 licensing
+1. Configure Microsoft Entra ID Premium P2 licensing
 1. Configure Azure AD Multi-Factor Authentication (MFA)
 1. Register a user for Azure AD MFA
 1. Configure hybrid Azure AD join
-1. Trigger Azure AD Connect delta synchronization
+1. Trigger Microsoft Entra ID Connect delta synchronization

-### Task 1: Configure Azure AD Premium P2 licensing
+### Task 1: Configure Microsoft Entra ID Premium P2 licensing

-   > **Note**: Premium P1 or P2 licensing of Azure AD is required in order to implement Azure AD Conditional Access.
+   > **Note**: Premium P1 or P2 licensing of Azure AD is required in order to implement Microsoft Entra ID Conditional Access.
 You will use a 30-day trial for this lab.

-1. In the Azure portal, search for and select **Azure Active Directory** to navigate to the Azure AD tenant associated with the Azure subscription you are using for this lab.
+1. In the Azure portal, search for and select **Microsoft Entra ID** to navigate to the Azure AD tenant associated with the Azure subscription you are using for this lab.

 1. On the Azure Active Directory blade, in the vertical menu bar on the left side, in the **Manage** section, click **Users**.

-1. On the **Users | All users (preview)** blade, select **aduser5**.
+1. On the **Users | All users** blade, select **aduser5**.

 1. On the **aduser5** blade, in the toolbar, click **Edit properties**, in the **Settings** section, in the **Usage location** dropdown list, select country where the lab environment is located and, in the toolbar, click **Save**.